B4PT0R/streamlit_notebook/README.md

 Streamlit Notebook combines the interactive development experience of Jupyter notebooks with the reactivity and deployment simplicity of Streamlit apps.
 Write code in notebook-style cells with a professional-grade Python shell that maintains state across reruns, then deploy the exact same file as a production-ready Streamlit application.

-It was designed with AI integration in mind, and comes equipped with its own full-featured AI agent (requires an OpenAI API key) having full dynamic control over the notebook.
+Designed with AI integration in mind, it comes equipped with its own full-featured AI agent having full dynamic control over the notebook (requires an OpenAI API key).
 It can create, edit, run code cells, read documents, view images, support voice interaction, etc.

 ## Table of Contents